app-generator/flask-material-dashboard/documentation/planning/ProjectPlan.md

 Team members will research ongoing problems that perpetuate racial disparity in maternal fatalities.
 - Entrance criteria: project assignment
 - Exit criteria: a compiled refrence list covering the topic of racial disparity in pregnancy-related deaths.
 A team meeting will verify that each teammate has a foundational grasp on the problem

 ### Decide on a product
 Product ideas, benefits, and drawbacks will be discussed as a team.
 - Entrance criteria: solution ideas from team members
 - Exit criteria: Team Sprint #2, project plan, presentation, and Gantt chart

 ### Make prototypes
-Product features will be designed and prototyped with very limited functionality.
+Product features will be chosen and designed, and screen prototypes / wireframes will be made.
 - Entrance criteria: application functions and requirements
 - Exit criteria: Team Sprint #3, prototype presentation, and architectural diagram

 ### Develop
 Product features will be developed based on the prototypes and updated research.
+Additionally, testing protocols will be designed and carried out alongside production progress.
 Deployment infrastructure will also be developed and demonstrated.
-- Entrance criteria: prototypes and architectural diagram, and updated Gantt chart
+- Entrance criteria: prototypes, architectural diagram, and updated Gantt chart
 - Exit criteria: Team Sprint #4, Team Sprint #5, status updates for mentor, and functionality for the prototype

 ### Present Progress
 Team will present the current product state, including a demonstration of the implemented functionality and design.
 At least two team members will present this update.
 Updated research may also be included.
 - Entrance criteria: updated prototype and updated Gantt chart
 - Exit criteria: Team Sprint #6, project presentation

 ### Finish Development
 Any remaining incomplete product features and design elements will be implemented.
 Deployment will be tested on the full product.
 - Entrace criteria: semi-functional prototype and updated requirements
 - Exit criteria: Team Sprint #7, status update for mentor, and completed prototype

 ### Deploy
 The product will be deployed and tested.
 Any final changes to support functionality or deployment issues will be completed.
 - Entrance criteria: finished prototype, deployment pipeline
 - Exit criteria: a finished, deployed product

 ### Submit Project
 Submission files will be completed as needed.
 The team will present the completed product for our mentors, and submit the project for grading.
 - Entrance criteria: product and updated Gantt chart